| Title: | R6 Reference Class Based Data Structures |

 We see that the BST can also be regarded as a dictionary,

-as the key of the dictionary is actually the value input into insert
+as the key of the dictionary is actually the value input into insert, delete and search_for.

 The traversals of the BST (in-order, pre-order, and post-order) are implemented as well.